nex-group/devdocs/source/index.html.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Along with this license, nexOS is also under a Allium Public License.
+Currently nexOS is not open source, so this license does not apply yet.

+However, any unauthorized cloning of the repository must retain this License.

 # Legal